 Characterize tumor tissue in vivo, non-invasively, detect lesions early, monitor tumor development and assess response to therapy!

 For more information on the longitudinal study workflow, download our Vevo for Oncology document.

-With Vevo imaging technology, you can perform image-guided injections to create orthotopic tumors, conduct high-throughput screenings for tumor growth and detect and monitor growth and response of tumors to therapy at multiple time points in preclinical disease models all in vivo.
+With Vevo cancer imaging technology for translational research, you can perform image-guided injections to create orthotopic tumors, conduct high-throughput screenings for tumor growth and detect and monitor growth and response of tumors to therapy at multiple time points in preclinical disease models all in vivo.
 Vevo technology allows you to assess tumor size and volume accurately.
 Add imaging the tumor microenvironment for changes in angiogenesis, hypoxia, molecular markers, and drug delivery and you have a powerful multi-modal platform for oncology research.

 With the Vevo Imaging Systems you can:

 - Screen for very small lesions (resolution down to 30µm)

 - Accurately quantify volume of orthotopic and subcutaneous tumors longitudinally

 - Visualize and quantify angiogenesis, vasculature and perfusion

 - Assess biomarker or drug distribution

 Oxygen saturation in a mouse subcutaneous tumor imaged using photoacoustics.